-As a long-term residential life skills program, designed with several progressive phases, Sober College is able to adapt to the changing needs of our clients as they navigate early sobriety and move through the different levels of treatment.
+As a long-term residential program, designed with several progressive treatment phases, Sober College is able to adapt to the changing needs of our clients as they navigate early sobriety and move through different levels of treatment and recovery.
 Designed specifically for young adults, our drug treatment programs best prepare our clients for long-term sobriety and independent living.

 Our one-of-a-kind treatment model is structured around the Five Core Competencies which include sobriety, life skills, productivity, fitness and emotional intelligence.
 While Sober College offers all the benefits of other traditional residential programs, our unique approach to the recovery process also includes non-traditional therapies, on-site academics, competitive individual and team sports, and extensive creative arts options.
 The various facets of our program, from the activities and therapies to our expert staff and life skills training program, are designed to help our clients practice develop competency in these five core areas to they are better prepared for life after they leave treatment.

 Why Choose Our Residential Treatment Center?

 While there are a number of traditional residential treatment centers out there to choose from, few offer a program as comprehensive and unique, or with the same wide range of opportunities Sober College does.
 Our unique stance on residential life skills training ensures clients develop not only themselves, but their relationships with others as well.
 With improved communication skills, a better understanding of self and the skills to live independently, the transition from residential living back into the real world is easier and more manageable, substantially lowering the risk of relapse.

 - We understand the many benefits of residential living, from the importance of length of stay to 24 hour staff and random drug testing.
 We believe that traditional, group and experiential therapies are best when helping clients rediscover themselves; in addition, life skills and productivity ensures a well-rounded client with a strong foundation in sobriety.